marpor/codingpirates/shaders/painting_with_math/part05_many_circles.md

 ---
 # {{ page.title }}

+Computers love repetition—they can do the same job thousands of times in a blink.
+Instead of writing code for every single circle, we'll use a loop to repeat the drawing steps.
+Each pass through the loop tweaks the circle's position and size, giving us a swarm of shapes with very little code.

 Now we’ll draw **N** circles in a loop, offsetting each center and shrinking the radius a bit.

 ```glsl